krypt0k1/Pen_Testing_Live_Targets-Project/README.md

- Using the integrated dictionary-based password cracker (mysql_passwd) the password for root was found:
+Using the integrated dictionary-based password cracker (mysql_passwd), the password for root was found:

 database management system users password hashes: